John Bancker Aycrigg: Congress

+After Congress

+After leaving Congress, he resumed the practice of medicine in Paramus, New Jersey and later moved to Passaic, New Jersey.

 Death and legacy

 He died in Passaic in 1856 and was buried in Paramus Church Cemetery, Ridgewood, New Jersey.
 His remains were later removed from the Paramus Church Cemetery and were interred in the Aycrigg family plot at Cedar Lawn Cemetery in Paterson, New Jersey.

 His home, the Aycrigg Mansion is listed on the National Register of Historic Places.
 Aycrigg Avenue in Passaic is named after him.